wassimchakib/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack
+# LeaderBoard

-> This is a boilerplate webpack that can be used as a starting point for projects.
+> This is a project that uses API to send user scores and show them

 ## Built With